Listen free for 30 days

 A Fascinating Story

 A Fascinating Story - one which unfortunately resonates today.
 I'm 63, so I remember his death and their respective funerals.
 I can't say that his, or their, lives have been anything other than a very hazy and remote presence on the seriously outer fringes of mine.
 I did not expect to be interested in this part of the overall tale - I've read Frances Donaldson's excellent biography of HRH which thoroughly deals with his life pre abdication.
-Fascinating as this post abdication story is, does it ring as true as Ms Donaldson's does?
-I'd heard of "the Marburg Files" and the efforts of successive UK & USA Governments to suppress them.
+Fascinating as this post abdication story is, does it ring as true as Lady Donaldson's does?
+I'd heard of "the Marburg Files", in fairness their content is discussed in Lady Donaldson's biography, as were the efforts of successive UK & USA Governments to suppress them.
 What I had not really appreciated was the extent of his double dealing in financial matters during and after WW2.
 Of all his relatives ironically the one whose habits his most closely resembled would appear to have been Queen Mary - with their shared love of jewellery and the trappings of monarchy.
 Wallis & Edward were, for many of their very rich acquaintances, a charming couple. and excellent hosts.
 On more than one occasion Noel Coward while praising the Duchess remarked that HRH would not have been a good King.
 Even Chips Channon was unimpressed by Edward but - does that alone make HRH a despicable man?
-HRH was both anti semitic and racist (hardly unique among Royalty etc) thought Hitler had the right idea to the end of his life as well as being a hugely wealthy and persistent tax dodger even during WW2, which I find disgusting and I suspect the majority of his "subjects" would have too though those qualities would not have made him unique among his fellow tax dodgers before, during and as we know to our current cost, after WW2.
-All they ever actively did as a couple was effectively steal and then squander vast sums of public money on jewellery and clothes which following their deaths were then auctioned off to hugely benefit AIDS research via the Pasteur Institute.
-Altogether seriously unimpressive as a couple one has to say.
-Their collective perfidy is clearly demonstrated in this book.
-We are outraged because of his enormous charm and popularity before the Abdication.
+HRH was both anti semitic and racist (hardly unique to Royalty etc) thought Hitler had the right idea to the end of his life as well as being a hugely wealthy and persistent tax dodger even during WW2, which I find disgusting and I suspect the majority of his "subjects" would have too though those qualities would not have made him unique among his fellow tax dodgers before, during and as we know to our current cost, after WW2.
+All they actively did as a couple was steal, then squander, vast sums of public money on jewellery and clothes which following their deaths were then auctioned off to hugely benefit AIDS research via the Pasteur Institute.
+As a couple one has to say seriously unimpressive.
+Their perfidy is clearly demonstrated in this book.
+We are outraged because of his enormous charm and popularity pre Abdication.
 We swallowed the myth of a man of ability who cared for the fortunes of the people he reigned over, when it was his staff who had the ability and he didn't actually give a stuff.
 The recording is excellent and the author has a very pleasant voice.

 -